Gravitational back-reaction is magical

 The states $|\chi\rangle$ now play the role of the interface tensor in MERA.
 To leading order, the R\'enyi entropies associated with $|\chi\rangle$ again scale as the area of the extremal surface where it is explicitly given by the number of entangled states across the bulk cut.
 Therefore, by (\cref{eqn:avgnlsre}), its magic as measured by the stabilizer R\'enyi entropy should scale as the area of the RT surface for any additive magic measure as one simply has to count the number of such approximate Bell pairs.
 Strictly speaking, this again yields an upper bound as we do not optimize over all basis choices.

-We also expect this linear dependence between non-local magic and entanglement to extend to non-critical states with translational invariance.
+We also expect this linear dependence between nonlocal magic and entanglement to extend to noncritical states with translational invariance.
 For example, it is well-known that the truncated MERA (or more simply an MPS) can describe ground state of gapped phases where entanglement can increase slightly as the system grows, but plateaus at sufficiently large $|A|$\footnote{See \cite{Molina-Vilaplana:2012rmg} for example.}.
-The non-local magic again resides on the edges connecting $A$ and $B$.
+The nonlocal magic again resides on the edges connecting $A$ and $B$.
 From the bond counting argument, we again arrives at $\mathcal{M}^{NL}\sim S(A)$ provided $\mathcal{M}$ is an additive measure of magic.